dcbarrientos/jMySQLGui/README.md

 --------------------------------------
 COPYRIGHT
 --------------------------------------
-MySQL IDE Copyright 2005 Diego C. Barrientos, dc_barrientos@yahoo.com.ar
+jMySQLGui Copyright 2005 Diego C. Barrientos, dc_barrientos@yahoo.com.ar

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free